 I went to Cathay Pacific’s website and headed to the “Book a Trip” section on their main page, and plugged in my routing, travel dates and preferred travel class.

-Continue reading “Cheap Deal Alert: Cathay Pacific Business Class From Hong Kong to Shanghai for ~HKD17000”
+Continue reading “Cheap Deal Alert: Cathay Pacific Business Class From Shanghai to Newark for ~HKD17000”

 I’m currently planning a trip to Seoul in the Summer – and I’m deciding between flying Cathay Pacific or Korean Air.
 As a Cathay Pacific loyalist, my initial choice was to go with Cathay.
 At the end of the day, I get priority check-in, lounge access and priority boarding as a Marco Polo Silver member.